-Wildfires on the West Coast of the US are currently tearing through the states of California, Oregon and Washington state, which as of September 15, have burned almost five million acres of land and killed at least 35 people since early August.
-Every 24 hours, an area the size of Washington DC is being burned.
-While many fires throughout the history of the US have been started by careless human actions, they have in recent years become more ferocious because of the climate crisis- increasing temperatures are making them hotter and more frequent.
+While many fires throughout the history of the US have been started by careless human actions, they have in recent years become more ferocious because of the climate crisis – the global temperature increase is making them hotter, more intense and more frequent.
 Here are the worst wildfires in US history.

 The Camp Fire was reported on November 8 2018 in Butte County.
 The fire grew rapidly and became the deadliest and more destructive wildfire in California history.
 It burned 153 336 acres, destroyed nearly 19 000 homes and killed at least 85 people.
 While it was contained on November 25, search and rescue efforts continued into December.